openandclose/tosixinch/docs/overview.rst

         <tag>[contains(concat(" ", normalize-space(@class), " "), " <value> ")]'

-    It is to get arround one inconvenient point of Xpath, compared to CSS Selector.
+    It is to get around one inconvenient point of Xpath, compared to CSS Selector.
     see note below.